Robinpig/Note/docs/CS/Java/JDK/Concurrency/Concurrency.md

 ## Fundamentals

 ### Thread Safety
-Writing thread-safe code is, at its core, about managing access to state, and in particular to *shared*, *mutable state*.
+Writing thread-safe code is, at its core, about managing access to state, and in particular to *shared*, *mutable state*.(See sharing objects)

 If multiple threads access the same mutable state variable without appropriate synchronization, your program is broken.
 There are three ways to fix it:
 - Don't share the state variable across threads;